BCL (Hons) (NFQ Level 8)

 There’s a natural aﬃnity between the disciplines of law and history.
 Each is shaped by the other.
 Important historical events are often interlinked with contemporary legal structures.
 Legal reform may be prompted by the deﬁning events of the past.

-This course allows you to acquire a highly respected degree in Irish law, whilst also pursuing a passion for history and acquiring a deeper understanding of past events that have shaped our current legal system.
+This course allows you to acquire a highly respected degree in law, whilst also pursuing a passion for history and acquiring a deeper understanding of past events that have shaped our current legal system.

 First & Second Year

 First year focuses on core law modules, including:

 In addition, you are introduced to modern European and Irish history.

 Third & Fourth Year

 With a wide choice of law and history modules available, you can pursue your own areas of interest.
 Modules include:

 You may also be interested in taking modules offered by our Clinical Legal Education Centre (CLEC), such as Advocacy & Mooting, and Law, Ethics & Legal Practice.

 You’ll attend lectures and tutorials, in addition to engaging in study and preparatory work.